publiclab/image-sequencer/README.md

 sequencer --save-sequence "invert-colormap invert(),colormap()"
 ```

 `install-module` option can be used to install new modules from npm.
-You can register this module in your sequencer with a custom name space sepated with the npm package name.
+You can register this module in your sequencer with a custom name space separated with the npm package name.
 Below is an example for the `image-sequencer-invert` module.
 ```shell
 sequencer --install-module "invert image-sequencer-invert"
 ```